-In order to provide students with fundamental knowledge in areas unique to the health care, students will complete 30 units of coursework.
-Students will take at least 18 units of specialization coursework below, including a 6 unit foundation course.
+To provide students with fundamental knowledge in areas unique to the health care, students will complete 30 units of coursework.
+Students will take at least 18 units from the specialization course list, including a 6-unit foundation course.
 The remaining 12 units may be taken from the specialization list or from the Management and Leadership specialization course list.